the ultimate guide for mixing epoxy resin

 • Coating Thickness: Applying high viscosity resin thicker than the recommended 1/8”-1/4” maximum coating thickness will make it difficult to release air bubbles with heat gun or torch.

-• Seal coat: ALWAYS apply a seal coat to wooden surface before flood coating.
+• Seal Coat: ALWAYS apply a seal coat to wooden surface before flood coating.
 Wood will off gas and percolate bubbles up through coating if you fail to do so.

 • Mixing: Mixing too vigorously will whip in excessive air bubbles into the blended resin and hardener.